PrasannaAdiga/spring-cloud-with-netflix/README.md

             show-details: always #To show other details in health endpoint
     ```
   - View the health information at 'http://host:port/actuator/health' and information at 'http://host:port/actuator/info'
+  - If spring security is in the classpath, and if the above endpoints are not configured to permitAll() in the WebSecurityConfigurationAdapter file, then browser will show the login page where user needs to enter the username and password of the user to view the actuator endpoints details.
+  - If we implement spring security OAuth2 through the plugin 'spring-boot-starter-oauth2-resource-server' and if the above endpoints are not configured to permitAll(), then we must provide the valid access token for the configured user to view the details of each actuator endpoints.

 ### Prometheus
 To alert and monitoring system metrics